Jleehy/EECS-581-Project-1/README.md

 4. **Game Logic:** Makes calls to `App` to handle ship placement, ship attacks and board rendering.

 ### `app.py` - The Facade
 The `App` class provides a simplified interface for interacting with the players' `Board` objects and managing the flow of the game.
+The `App` class stores two `Board` objects (one for each player) the number of ships to be played, and a [config](#boardpy---players-board).

 **Design Structure:** Calls are made to `App` from `main.py`, which then forwards calls to `Board`.
 In other words, `App` handles input and parsing, while `Board` handles game logic.

 **NOTE:** `Literals` are passed to `App`.

-- `place_ship`: Place ships on the board given literal position and ship size.
+- `place_ship`: Places a ship on a player's `Board` given literal position and ship size.
-- `attack`: Manage attacks made by the player.
+- `attack`: Manages attacks made by the player.
-- `print_board`: Print a player's board.
-Can be censored if you want to hide ship placements.
+- `print_board`: Prints a player's board.
 - `literals_to_indices`: Converts `literal` coordinates to `indices`.
 - `check_quit`: Checks if Q is entered into prompts, which exits the program.
 - `prompt_ship_coordinate`: Prompts user for a ship coordinate (`literal`).